egenerse/master-thesis/content/introduction.typ

 == Motivation

 Clear and reliable diagramming tools help students express their understanding of software systems in exercises, exams, and projects.
-When the tool works smoothly, students can focus on the actual content—like designing class structures or modeling system behavior—without getting distracted by usability issues.
+When the tool works smoothly, students can focus on the actual content like designing class structures or modeling system behavior without getting distracted by usability issues.
 By improving Apollon’s responsiveness and user experience through complete reengineering, students can complete modeling tasks faster and with fewer errors.

 We first attempted to fix bugs in the existing iOS application and update the standalone web app.
-However, we quickly realized that the legacy architecture—built with class-based React components, outdated state management, and tightly coupled logic—made even small improvements hard to maintain.
+However, we quickly realized that the legacy architecture built with class-based React components, outdated state management, and tightly coupled logic—made even small improvements hard to maintain.
 Each update required duplicate work across repositories and often introduced new bugs.
 These limitations revealed the need for a more sustainable solution and led us to reengineer the entire system from scratch.

 This thesis is motivated not only by usability issues but also by the opportunity to apply modern software engineering practices that better reflect how students learn and how real-world tools operate.
 We rebuilt the system using functional React components, Zustand for state management, and React Flow for rendering interactive diagrams.
 These technologies reduce architectural complexity, improve maintainability, and enable faster feature development.